Brianyoon22/372-Final-Project/ATTRIBUTION.md

 ## AI Development Tools

 This project was developed with  assistance from **Claude (Anthropic)** via claude.ai.
-It was used mainly for debugging purposes.
+Claude was used to debug a DataLoader error and a Gradio compatibility issue.